kaiakamatsu/BENG183-Classification/Classification.md

 > **3. Functional Genomics**

 ## Early Detection / Disease Diagnosis
 Classification algorithms can assist in early detection and disease diagnosis.
-These machine learning tools have the potential to accelerate decision-making of disease diagnosis by automating visual examinations by physicians, perhaps to flag abnormalities.
+These machine learning tools have the potential to accelerate decision-making of disease diagnosis by automating visual examinations, perhaps to flag abnormalities.
 Expediting this process while maintaining accuracy can enable early detection of conditions such as skin cancer, in which early diagnosis improves prognosis for survival tremendously.

 > From: [ML and Medical Diagnosis](https://kili-technology.com/data-labeling/machine-learning/machine-learning-and-medical-diagnosis-an-introduction-to-how-ai-improves-disease-detection)